ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-9-3.md

-# Continuously Adapting and Improving Your AI Approach for Small Business Inventory Management

 Measuring the impact of AI-powered inventory management solutions is critical for small businesses looking to optimize their operations.
 In this chapter, we'll explore best practices for continuously adapting and improving your AI approach for small business inventory management.